steqeq/0000/docs/reference/rocmcc/rocmcc.md

 | 7 | Enabled | 16-bit | 64-bit signed int or unsigned int.
 Users must ensure that the values assigned to 64-bit signed int fields are in range -(2^31 - 1) to +(2^31 - 1) and 64-bit unsigned int fields are in the range 0 to +(2^31 - 1).
 Otherwise, you may obtain incorrect results. | No. Users must ensure the safety based on the program compiled. |

 ### -fitodcalls
+Promotes indirect-to-direct calls by placing conditional calls.
+Application or benchmarks that have a small and deterministic set of target functions for function pointers passed as call parameters benefit from this optimization.
+Indirect-to-direct call promotion transforms the code to use all possible determined targets under runtime checks and falls back to the original code for all the other cases.
+Runtime checks are introduced by the compiler for each of these possible function pointer targets followed by direct calls to the targets.
+This is a link time optimization, which is invoked as -flto -fitodcalls